eagletmt/hako/docs/ecs-task-notification.md

 This method can be used without any preparation or configuration, but the DescribeTasks API can return "Rate exceeded" error when there's several running `hako oneshot` processes.

 ## s3:GetObject
 ECS has integration with CloudWatch Events.
-The integration notifies ECS task state changes to AWS Lambda, Amaxon SNS, Amazon SQS, and so on. http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_cwe_events.html#ecs_task_events
+The integration notifies ECS task state changes to AWS Lambda, Amazon SNS, Amazon SQS, and so on. http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_cwe_events.html#ecs_task_events

 S3 is a good storage for polling, so connecting configuring CloudWatch Events to AWS Lambda and put the payload to S3 is more scalable than ecs:DescribeTasks.